 Notes:

+(1) The structure of WIGOS station identifiers has been designed to be general enough to identify other entities, such as individual instruments; however, this has not yet been implemented.

-(1) Although the table proposes initial ranges of permitted values of the components that make up a WIGOS identifier, future changes in requirements may result in these ranges being increased.
+(2) Although the table proposes initial ranges of permitted values of the components that make up a WIGOS identifier, future changes in requirements may result in these ranges being increased.
 IT systems must, therefore, be designed to process identifiers whose components are of arbitrary length.
 BUFR encodings will need to be prepared for WIGOS identifiers to allow efficient representation and these may use code lists to represent components of the WIGOS identifier that are shared by many entities.
-Currently, station identifier = 0, instrument identifier = 1.
+Currently, station identifier = 0.

-(2) For instruments, the “Issuer of Identifier” corresponds to the manufacturer of the instrument.

-(3) For instruments, the “Issue Number” corresponds to the manufacturer’s model identifier for the instrument.

-(4) For instruments, the “Local Identifier” corresponds to the manufacturer’s serial number/identifier of the instrument.

 Notation for the WIGOS identifier